SuperFabius/IOS-S310121-R091121-DEVEL/README.md

 S310121-R091121_DEVEL4

-                  Changed the "system boot menu" behavior: now choosing 5 (Change Disk Set...) selects the option 4 too (Load OS from...) if a disk set was changed/selected;
+                  Changed the "system boot menu" behavior: now choosing option 5 (Change Disk Set...) selects the option 4 too (Load OS from...) if a disk set was changed/selected;